-To perform the reconstruction analysis we use a modified version of the \texttt{SimpleMC} code \cite{simplemc} along with \texttt{dynesty} \cite{speagle2020dynesty}, a nested sampling algorithm which allows to compute efficiently the Bayesian evidence.
-Within the \texttt{SimpleMC} code we have also implemented the Principal Component Analysis and the correlation function method with the floating prior.
-For the confidence contour plots we used a python package named \texttt{fgivenx} \cite{handley2019fgivenx}.
+To perform the reconstruction analysis we used a modified version of the \texttt{SimpleMC} code \cite{simplemc} along with \texttt{dynesty} \cite{speagle2020dynesty}, a nested sampling algorithm which allows to compute efficiently the Bayesian evidence. \luis{For the number of live points we followed the general rule \cite{dynesty} of using $50\times ndim$ live points, where the dimensionality $ndim$ corresponds to the number of parameters, so the total number of live points depends on the reconstruction and the amount of bins/nodes.
+As for the stopping criterion we have an accuracy of 0.01, which indicates the maximum difference between samples.} Within the \texttt{SimpleMC} code we have also implemented the Principal Component Analysis and the correlation function method with the floating prior.
+For the functional posterior confidence contour plots we used a python package named \texttt{fgivenx} \cite{handley2019fgivenx}.
 See Ref.~\cite{Padilla:2019mgi}, and references therein, for an extended review of the cosmological parameter inference and model selection procedure.